 National VA Parkinson's Disease Consortium

 History & Mission

 To support the provision of optimal care for veterans diagnosed with Parkinson’s disease and related movement disorders through professional education, collaboration and advocacy.

-The Consortium was launched in April 2003 during a national conference in Miami, Florida titled “Novel Concepts and Management Strategies in Parkinson's Disease”.
-Approximately 75 VA clinicians selected from across the VA Healthcare System were invited to attend the conference as charter members of the VA PD Consortium.
-The concept of a “Consortium Center Network” was created and presented at the second national conference held in Philadelphia, Pennsylvania in September 2006.
-Since that time, the Consortium has hosted two additional bi-annual conferences in Pittsburgh, Pennsylvania in September 2008 and San Francisco, California in September 2010.
+The Consortium was launched in April 2003 with approximately 75 VA clinicians selected from across the VA Healthcare System.
+In September, 2006 the concept of a “Consortium Center Network” was created and presented at a national conference held in Philadelphia, Pennsylvania.
+Since that time, the Consortium continues to hold bi-annual conferences.
 These national gatherings have solidified the purpose and impact of the Network through the provision of education, training, and professional networking.

 You will need Acrobat Reader in order to view certain Consortium documents.
 You can get Adobe Acrobat reader for free.